 The 2HP electric engine can generate an impressive splitting force of 6 tons with a cycle time of only 22 seconds.

 Despite its small size, this splitter boasts impressively solid construction.
 The steel wedge is welded to the end of the bed and reinforced by 3 gussets, and the push block for the ram is constructed using ¼” thick steel.

 When splitting a log, you must use one hand to push a button on the hydraulic pump and your other hand to hold down a lever releasing the ram, which means that you don’t have a stray hand that can get caught between the ram and the wedge.

-PowerSmart products come supplied with a limited 2-year warranty for extra peace of mind.
+PowerSmart products come supplied with a limited 2-year warranty.

 Best Gas Log Splitters

 - Gas/Electric: Gas